rootasjey/rootasjey.dev/README.md

 ## What You'll Find Here

 * Projects: A collection of finished coding projects I've worked on, sometimes spanning years
-* Reflexions: Thoughts, insights, and contemplations - a garden of ideas in constant motion
+* Posts: Thoughts, insights, and contemplations - a garden of ideas in constant motion
 * Experiments: A playground for testing new ideas and breaking conventional boundaries